georgesma/agent/README.md

 ##### MOCHA-TIMIT

 Download `fsew0_v1.1.tar.gz` and `msak0_v1.1.tar.gz` from https://data.cstr.ed.ac.uk/mocha/ and extract their content in `./external/raw_datasets/fsew0`  and `./raw_datasets/msak0` respectively.

-1. Run `python preprocess_datasets.py` to extract the features needed for the experiments.

 #### `datasets_infos.yaml` format